ViktorKuzmanov/Decision-matrix/README.md

 ### What I've learned

-📖 Upon building this weather app I learned how to:
+📖 Upon building this web app I learned:

-- make express server
-- fetch data from openweathermap.org using their API and making GET requests using Node.js
-- parse JSON
-- get the data send in the post request using Body-Parser package
+- how to create and use React components
+- about state and lifecycle methods in React
+- how to use axios to send requests